cspohr5119/ftc-event-sim/README.md

   Title="My Tournament"    // Title message added to beginning of output EventKey="1819-CMP-DET"  // The event key from theorangealliance.org, found in the event URL.
-  SchedulingModel="SwissScheduling"  // Supported values are "SwissScheduling", "RandomScheduling" TBPMethod="LosingScore"  // Supported values are "LosingScore", "WinningScore", "OwnScore", "TotalScore" ScoreRandomness="0.1"    // Value beteen 0 and 1 and will make score = OPR +/- (OPR * ScoreRandomness)
-  Rounds="5"               // How many times each team will play in the tournament.
+  SchedulingModel="SwissScheduling"  // Supported values are "SwissScheduling", "RandomScheduling" TBPMethod="Expression"   // Supported values are "LosingScore", "WinningScore", "OwnScore", "TotalScore", "Expression" TBPExpresson="[OwnScore] + [LosingScore]" // Custom expression to calculate TBP (if TBPMethod is "Expression") ScoreRandomness="0.1"    // Value beteen 0 and 1 and will make score = OPR +/- (OPR * ScoreRandomness) Rounds="5"               // How many times each team will play in the tournament.
   Trials="1"               // Will run the same simulation n-times and will aggregate the stats